A fully anisotropic mechanism for formation of trapped surfaces in vacuum: Solutions to the deformation equation on

 \subsection{Proof of Proposition \ref{prop.Mep}}

-To this end, we use the following standard lemma concerning the Green's function of the standard sphere $S$.
-A proof, which we sketch below for completeness, can be found in Theorem 4.13 in \cite{Au}.
+To this end, we use the following bounds for the Green's function of the standard sphere $S$. \begin{lemma} Given a point $p$ in the standard unit sphere, define $\lambda$ to be the distance function from $p$.
+Then the function given by